h-4vok/ubiquity-mint-live-monitor/README.md

 But this project would not be complete without interacting with the APIs.
 For Ubiquity API we are using the official @ubiquity/ubiquity-ts-client library from the official ubiquity npm registry (you will need to build the .npmrc file for this to work locally).

 We are using AXIOS to interact with the Solscan API in order to obtain the owner of an NFT, the metadata and the image.
-This could be easily achieved with Ubiquity API but the NFT APIs currently are not supporting Solanas.
+This could be easily achieved with Ubiquity API but the NFT APIs currently are not supporting Solana.

 ## Specific places where @ubiquity/ubiquity-ts-client is used

 Please head to the monitor.js file under src/lib/monitor

-- Line 65 - Where we use Ubiquity API to understand which is the latest block number in the solanas blockchain
+- Line 65 - Where we use Ubiquity API to understand which is the latest block number in the solana blockchain
 - Line 80 - Most importantly, we use the Ubiquity API to obtain all the transactions within a specific block number

 ## How our application works and leverages Ubiquity API